-- a brief description of your quantitative abilities, which can be through math, science, statistics or research methods classes taken, research conducted, projects, jobs, internships or anything else.
+- A description of your quantitative abilities through math, science, statistics or research courses taken, research conducted, projects, jobs, internships or anything else

 Questions pertaining to the application requirements, admissions processes, or the dual degree program should be sent to Kendra Bigsby, assistant director, at firstname.lastname@example.org.

-Application reviews will take place in March and admissions decisions will be sent out by the end of March.
+Application reviews will take place in January and February and admissions decisions will be sent out by the end of February.
 Any offer of admission will be conditional upon maintaining an undergraduate GPA of 3.30 and receiving a grade of B- or better in the graduate MPH courses taken as an undergraduate student for transfer to the MPH degree program.

 BS/MPH students can choose to apply to any of the MPH concentrations (excluding dual degrees and the Health Communication concentration).
 You can view the BS/MPH curricular plans for all of the CSU concentrations by clicking on one of the concentrations below:

 Physical Activity and Healthy Lifestyles